 - Fiberglass mat separators extend battery life

-- Ultra-sonic welding for a more durable case
+- Ultra-sonic welding for more durable case

 - Drains somewhat quickly in storage